daisygunn/la-petite-traveller/README.md

 - [Tiny.png](https://tinypng.com/)
     - Allowed me to compress my images so that the page would load faster.
 - [Color Contrast Accessibility Validator](https://color.a11y.com/)
-    - Allowed my to test the colour contrast of my webpage.
+    - Allowed me to test the colour contrast of my webpage.
 - [W3C Markup Validation Service](https://validator.w3.org/)
     - Used to validate all HTML code written and used in this webpage.
 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input)